pvenancio/gifmachine/README.md

   - [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#installation) (AWS Python SDK);
   - [requests](https://requests.readthedocs.io/en/master/).

 For the time being, an AWS user with AdministratorAccess IAM policy attach is needed and configured on the local machine (via ``aws configure``) to run these scripts.
-On subsequent versions of gifmachine-one-aws a more fine-grained IAM policy list will be detailed.
+On subsequent versions of gifmachine-on-aws a more fine-grained IAM policy list will be detailed.

 Note: no delete/remove AWS CLI/SDK commands are present in these scripts so do not worry to accidentally delete anything when running gifmachine-on-aws.